-

-Silence is not always golden When it comes to caution and discipline, silence may be an adversary.
-Take, for example, seeing a kid who rides bicycles on the busy road and deciding not to warn him of the hazard.
-Also, consider not calling the police instead preferring to record or watch gang violence across the… Continue reading Speak Up
+Silence is not always golden When it comes to caution and discipline, silence can be an obstacle.
+For example, consider a kid riding a bike on a busy road and choosing not to warn him about the danger.
+Also, think about not calling the police, instead opting to record or observe gang violence in the…

 Try Again